stanislavkuskov/cv_dl_tasks/README.md

 In this task we will analyze basic CNN model, layers included at this model, see how to use datasets included into tensorflow and work with them, try to train our lenet-5 model with preprocessed dataset.

+**2. model_optimization - Model optimization.
+Regularization, dropout, early stopping.**
+In this task we try to increase accuracy of lenet-5 model and decrease loss.
+We know what is overfitting and try to solve it with standard regularization methods - early stopping and Dropout.